Alexhb61/graph_algorithms/matching_algorithms/Kidneys.md

 Are there other organs which have this same donation structure?
-Pancreas? (lungs seem different) https://www.amjtransplant.org/article/S1600-6135(22)08512-4/fulltext
+Pancreas? (lungs seem different) https://www.amjtransplant.org/article/S1600-6135(22)08512-4/fulltext This looks more like a demographic question, rather than a technology question.
+I'm not very qualified to answer those.
+The first order answer is just quantity of need.

 # Thought 5: Reduce Problem to High 1-degree HyperGraphs.
 The paper linked below shows sufficient conditions for